Kidnapping of Sally Horner: Death

 Horner died in a car accident near Woodbine, New Jersey, on August 18, 1952.
 Her cause of death was determined to have been from a broken neck.
 As the Associated Press reported on August 20, 1952: "Florence Sally Horner, a 15-year-old Camden, N.J., girl who spent 21 months as the captive of a middle-aged morals offender a few years ago, was killed in a highway accident when the car in which she was riding plowed into the rear of a parked truck."
-Horner's boyfriend was charged with operating a car with illegal equipment, but the charges were dismissed in 1954 after he was found to have not been criminally responsible.
+Horner's boyfriend was charged with operating a car with illegal equipment, but the charges were dismissed in June 1954 after he was found to have not been criminally responsible.

 Horner was buried on the family plot of her mother's family in Emleys Hill Cemetery in Cream Ridge, New Jersey.
 La Salle sent a bouquet of flowers to the funeral from prison, which was not displayed at the wishes of Susan and Al Panaro.
 La Salle died from arteriosclerosis at the age of 69 on March 22, 1966, exactly 16 years after his arrest.
 He is buried in Calvary Cemetery in Cherry Hill, New Jersey.